KeunhoByeon/GREAT2021_proj_2/README.md

 - I think it seems to works because the more I retrained the model, the more noise I needed to attack the model.
 ```
 1. Getting noise probability(score) for adversarial attacks
-1-1.
-I've tried several times, but
-      noise_prob = first_highest_prob - second_highest_prob
-      doesn't seem to work well, so I used
-      highest_error_indices = np.where(gt == first_highest_indices, second_highest_indices, first_highest_indices)
-      noise_prob = 1.0 - prob[range(prob.shape[0]), highest_error_indices]
+1-1. noise_prob = gt_prob - highest_error_prob + alpha (default alpha value is 0.0001 now.)

-2. Reversing cos_cdist
+2. Reversing cos_cdist (noise probability -> noise h)
 2-1.
 I think when reversing x from distance, there seems to be a relatively large error due to pinverse() in cdist @ x2.T.pinverse() operation.

+3. Retrain model with h_noised(= h + noise_h) (iteratively)

-3. Decoding data
+* Encoding, Decoding data
-3-1.
-Removed cos and sin operations.
+- Removed cos and sin operations.
-3-2.
-Since the mul operation in the encoding stage requires solving a quadratic function during decoding, two cases occur during decoding.
+- Since the mul operation in the encoding stage requires solving a quadratic function during decoding, two cases occur during decoding.
   So I also removed the mul operation during encoding.
 (I am not sure if I can handle it like this)
-(3-1 & 3-2: Because of this removal, the validation accuracy in the MNIST dataset decreased from about 93 to about 83.)
-3-3.
-There was an error due to very small decimal data, so it was rounded to 6 decimal places.
+- There was an error due to very small decimal data, so it was rounded to 6 decimal places.

-4. Retrain model with x + noise data (iteratively)
+(Because of these changes, the validation accuracy in the MNIST dataset decreased from about 93 to about 83.)
 ```

 ## TODO